Divergense/pydia/README.md

 # pydia
-Implementation of algorithms for cluster ananlisys and dimensionality reduction
+Implementation of algorithms for cluster analisys and dimensionality reduction